-The "from a character's perspective" version in parodied/subverted by Phineas And Ferb.
+The "from a character's perspective" version is parodied/subverted by Phineas and Ferb.
 Candace is ranting at the two main characters, when they start to phase out.
 When Candace asks if they were even listening, it turns out that her voice literally became echo-y, for some reason.

 Invader Zim: "Yes, yes, you blame me for your horrible life, blah, blah, BIG DEAL!"

 Burn: Chet!
 I know you're trying to help, but every time you speak, all I hear is "Burn can't handle herself, blah blah blah!"
 Chet: Well, what I hear is "Chet cares too much," and then a much more loving "blah blah blah."

 This Acceptance speech by Rush Guitarist, Alex Lifeson at their induction into The Rock N Roll Hall Of Fame.